alexandre-touret/alexandre-touret.github.io/content/posts/rest-api-versioning.en.md

 {{< style "text-align:center" >}}
 ![Breaking change](/assets/images/2023/03/breaking_change.webp )

+**This is a breaking change!**

 {{</ style >}}

-**This is a breaking change!**

 {{< admonition info "What is a breaking change?" true >}}
 A breaking change occurs when the backward compatibility is broken between two following versions.

-For instance, when you completely change the service contract on your API, a client which uses the old API definition is unable to use your current one.
+For instance, when you completely change the service contract on your API, a client which uses the old API definition is unable to use your new one.
 {{< /admonition >}}

 A common _theoretical_ approach could be to apply versions on our APIs and adapt it according to the customer.

 Unfortunately, the devil is in the details.

 I will describe in this article attention points I strived/struggled with in my last projects.